bitpay/bitcore-blog/contents/articles/how-to-contribute/index.md

 ```
 git pull --rebase bitpay master
 ```
-(You may need to solve any conflicts from the rebase at this point)
+(You may need to solve any conflicts from the rebase at this point.)

 A final and important step is to run the tests and check they all pass.
 This is done by running `mocha` in the project's directory.
 You'll also